Finding the Best Places to Retire Since 2006!

 Climate: Idaho Falls sits at 4,700 feet above sea level and enjoys four seasons.
 Winters usually bring temperatures in the teens, 20s and 30s, and summers are cool with temperatures in the 60s, 70s and low 80s.
 On average, the area receives 30 inches of snow and 12 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Public Transit: Yes, provided by Targhee Regional Transportation Authority.

 Public Library: Yes

 Is Idaho Considered Tax Friendly for Retirement?
 Yes

 Cons: The earthquake risk is 230% above the national average.

-Notes: The city has a large Mormon population and has grown by 35% within the last 10 to 15 years.
+Notes: The city has a large Mormon population and has grown by 5% within the last decade.
 A recent university study found Idaho Falls to be the second happiest city in the U.S. (the happiest is Napa, California).

 Recommended as a Retirement Spot?
 Yes